jackfoxy/urQL/docs/ref-ch03-create.md

 * SET DEFAULT

-All the values that make up the foreign key are set to their bunt values when the corresponding row in the parent table is updated.
+All the values that make up the foreign key in the referencing row(s) are set to their bunt (default) values when the corresponding row in the parent foreign table is updated.

-The Obelisk agent raises an error if the parent table has no entry with bunt values.
+The Obelisk agent raises an error if the parent foreign table has no entry with bunt values.

 ## Remarks
-The command results in a state change of the Obelisk agent.
+This command mutates the state of the Obelisk agent.

-`PRIMARY KEY` is unique.
+`PRIMARY KEY` must be unique.

+`FOREIGN KEY` constraints ensure data integrity for the data contained in the column or columns.
+They necessitate that each value in the column exists in the corresponding referenced column or columns in the referenced table. `FOREIGN KEY` constraints can only reference columns that are subject to a `PRIMARY KEY` or `UNIQUE INDEX` constraint in the referenced table.

-TO DO: What constitutes `CLUSTERED` in hoon?
-An ordered map?
-This will shake-out during development.
+NOTE: The specific definition of `CLUSTERED` in Hoon, possibly an ordered map, is to be determined during development.

 ## Produced Metadata